yamule/SCOLLAGEN/README.md

 iii.
 Call makeCollada.

-Then a link will be appear in the element you made in step 1.
+Then a link will appear in the element you made in step 1.